 Long Island Lighthouse - montauk lighthouse winter - Photo by Long Island Convention

-How to get there: Take Long Island Railroad from Manhattan’s Penn Station to Montauk (3 hours; switch at Jamaica to the Montauk train).
-The escorted MTA Montauk Lighthouse getaway tour visits three areas: Montauk Village, the Montauk Point Lighthouse Museum, and Gosman’s Dock.
-The package (adults: $51.75; children age 5–11: $36.25) includes round-trip rail, bus transportation to all three locations, and admission to Montauk Point Lighthouse.
-Saturday, July 20, August 17, October 5, 2019.
+How to get there: Take Long Island Railroad from Manhattan’s Penn Station or Grand Central to Montauk (3 hours).
+The escorted MTA Away Montauk Lighthouse getaway tour visits three areas: Montauk Village, the Montauk Point Lighthouse Museum, and Gosman’s Dock.
+The package (adults: $83.75; children age 5–11: $65.50) includes round-trip rail and bus transportation, a visit to Montauk Village (on your own), admission to Montauk Point Lighthouse Museum, and a stop at Gosman’s Dock to eat and shop (on your own).
+Saturday, June 29, 2024, Saturday, August 10, 2024,and Saturday, September 28, 2024.

 Meet Art and Nature at Storm King Art Center